apneadiving/changeset/README.md

 In the end you can compare the actual changeset you get against your expected one.

+This requires to use real classes for persistence and implement `==` in these.
+You cannot really get procs to compare for equality.

 ## Sorbet

 This gem is typed with Sorbet and contains rbi definitions.